fusioncharts/dev_centre_docs/getting-started/php/install-using-php.md

 chartPresent: false
 ---

-FusionCharts Suite XT includes the **FusionCharts server-side PHP wrapper** that lets you create interactive, data-driven charts.
-FusionCharts uses JavaScript and HTML code to generate charts in the browser.
+FusionCharts Suite XT includes the **FusionCharts server-side PHP** wrapper that lets you create interactive, data-driven charts.
 Using the wrapper, you can create charts in your browsers without writing any JavaScript code.
-The required JavaScript and HTML code is generated as a string in the server and inserted in the web page for generating charts.
+The required JavaScript and HTML code is generated as a string in the server and inserted in your web page to generate charts.

-In this article, we will show you how you can download and install the `FusionCharts PHP` wrapper and all the other dependencies on your system.
+In this article, we will show you how to download and install the `FusionCharts PHP` wrapper and all the other dependencies on your system.

 > The FusionCharts PHP server-side wrapper requires **PHP 5** or higher.